hantsy/quarkus-auth0-sample/docs/api.md

 #quarkus.oidc.application-type=service
 ```

+The default *quarkus.oidc.application-type* is *service*, which is used for identifying the application type, *service* is equivalent to *resourceserver* in  Spring Security.

+> Note: The *quarkus.oidc.client-id* must be provided although this is not an OAuth2 *client* role.

-The default *quarkus.oidc.application-type* is *service*, which is used for identifying the application, *service* is equivalent to *resourceserver* in  Spring Security.
-When parsing the JWT token,  Quarkus OIDC also can discover the *jwt set url* automatically from  a base *auth-server-url* value if the authorization server supports it.
+When parsing the JWT token,  Quarkus OIDC also can discover the *jwt set url* automatically from a base *auth-server-url* value if the authorization server supports OIDC configuratoin protocol.

 When a token audience is provided, Quarkus will verify it automatically.
 You can also validate the audience or other items in the JWT token yourself.

-> Note: The *quarkus.oidc.client-id* must be provided although this is not an OAuth2 *client* role.

 ```java
 //@Provider